quxiaofeng/PolyU_thesis_template/README.md

 PolyU Thesis Template
 =====================

-This template is a simple modification based on [the Clean **Thesis** package](http://cleanthesis.der-ric.de/).
+This template is a simple modification of [the Clean **Thesis** package](http://cleanthesis.der-ric.de/).

 Usage
 -----

-+ Edit the `thesis.tex` for making title page and organize the thesis structure.
++ Edit the `thesis.tex` for making title page and organizing the thesis structure.
 + Add/Edit each chapter in the `content` folder
 + Replace/Add references to `bib-refs.bib`
 + Compile as usual